rpep/fmmgen/README.md

 # Alternatively, for the optimised version:
 fmmgen.generate_code(order, module_name, generate_cython_wrapper=True, CSE=True)

-# When Cython generation is enabled, it is possible to use the operator functions:
+# When Cython generation is enabled, it is possible to use the operator functions
+# by importing them with pyximport:
 import pyximport
 pyximport.install()
-import operators_wrap
+import operators_wrap as fmm
 ```

 Alternatively, after generating the code as above, the C code can be compiled and used directly (following instructions should work on Linux/MacOS):